-A district police officer of Khyber Imran Khan told media in Wazirdand that they have launched a crackdown against the shops dealing illegal arms.
+A district police officer of Khyber Imran Khan told the media in Wazirdand that they have launched a crackdown against the shops dealing with illegal arms.
 He said the step was taken to maintain peace in the district.

-DPO Imran Khan told the media that the action was taken amid growing target killing incidents and attacks on the security forces and police in the past few weeks.
+DPO Imran Khan told the media that the action was taken amid growing target-killing incidents and attacks on the security forces and police in the past few weeks.
 He added that the action was taken for the safety and security of the general public.

 He said police were not in Jamrud tehsil but they had also closed down shops and markets dealing in arms in Landikotal and Bara bazaars before they came and sealed their shops in Jamrud.